SianReilly/SianReilly/README.md

 ## Data and Intelligence Analyst - WCC 👩‍💻
 ## Environmental Earth Sciences (1st Class, Hons) 🌍

-I analyse, interpret, and visualise a wide array of data, including crime, children's services and population demographics as a data & intelligence analyst at Westminster City Council.
-I previously coded front end and visualised real estate data to implement compelling platforms that empower data management and analysis at Deepki as a Solutions Engineer.
-I am self-motivated, work at pace to deliver high-quality projects, and am an effective communicator who can articulate complex scenarios to non-specialist audiences.
-After I graduated, I became the Lead ESG consultant at Onnu, an innovative biotechnology start-up in London.
+### Data and Analytics MSc (working towards 1st Class)
+Data and Intelligence Analyst at Westminster City Council, modelling and visualising crime, children's services and population data to inform statutory decisions and financial planning.
+I came to analytics from environmental science, via ESG consultancy at Onnu and solutions engineering at Deepki, and I'm completing an MSc in Data and Analytics alongside the role.
+I hold ONS secure researcher accreditation.
+I'm at my best turning technical work into something the people who have to act on it can actually use — service leads, councillors, residents.

 ### Links: 🔗
 - [LinkedIn](https://linkedin.com/in/sian-reilly)